top of page

 The verb 'earmark' has an interesting etymology rooted in the practice of marking animals by notching or cutting their ears for identification purposes.
 The term can be traced back to the Old English word 'ēar,' which means 'ear,' and 'mearc,' meaning 'mark' or 'sign.'
 In ancient times, ranchers and farmers would physically mark their livestock's ears with distinct patterns to designate ownership or to indicate specific uses, such as animals reserved for breeding or sale.
 Over time, the concept of marking for identification extended to other domains, including setting aside funds or resources for specific purposes.
 Consequently, 'earmark' evolved to mean designating or reserving something, like money or resources, for a particular use or purpose, while preserving the notion of a distinctive mark or identifier.

-Find the meaning of earmark
+Find the correct meaning of the verb earmark:

 Try Again!